xmartlabs/MetalPerformanceShadersProxy/README.md

 This pod will add **no stub** to devices (**no footprint!**), as the proxy uses preprocessor macros to decide which implementation to use.

 Note that if a stub method is called, a exception will be thrown.

-### Additional imports

-There are additional types that depend on Metal that need the framework to be imported in order to work on simulators.
-They come from the following headers:

-* `MTLFunctionConstantValues.h` from `Metal`.
-* `CVMetalTexture.h` and `CVMetalTextureCache.h` from `CoreVideo`.
-* `CAMetalDrawable.h` from `QuartzCore`.

-So just import the proxy if using types coming from them.

 ### currentDrawable from MTKView